PratyushTripathy/global_flood_mapper/examples/README.md

-# Following are a few examples of the Global Flood Mapper
+# Following are a few examples of the Global Flood Mapper portal

 ## 2020 Bihar, India<br/>
 Country: India<br/>